 Netflix price drop affects more than 10m subscribers

-Effective immediately Netflix is to drop monthly subscription pricing in more than 100 territories globally.
+Netflix has dropped monthly subscription pricing in more than 100 territories globally.
 The SVoD incumbent’s Basic tier will record the highest percentage drop across a large number of territories.
 These territories, which span Central and South America (CSA), Sub-Saharan Africa (SSA), the Middle East and North Africa (MENA), Central and Eastern Europe (CEE) and the Asia Pacific (APAC) regions will see discounts for the basic tier range from 20% to nearly 60%, with the price drop kicking in instantly for new and existing subscribers.

 Not all Standard tier subscribers in markets which are receiving a discount to the Basic tier are to get a price reduction; subscribers in Vietnam and Malaysia will miss out, whilst the remainder will receive discounts ranging from 13% (just in the Philippines) to almost 50%.
 The Philippines joins Vietnam and Malaysia in receiving no discount for the Premium tier, all other discounted markets will receive a price drop of between 17% and 43%.